 According to the USDA Food Safety and Inspection Service, washing raw poultry, beef, pork, lamb, or veal before cooking it is not recommended.
 Bacteria in raw meat and poultry juices can be spread to other foods, utensils, and surfaces.
 Some consumers think washing removes bacteria and makes their meat or poultry safe.

 Do I need to add water to my roast?

 Do not add water or liquid and do not cover the roast.
 Covering the roast would result in more steaming than roasting in the oven so we cook a beef roast uncovered.

-How long do you cook a 12 lb turkey?
+How often do you baste the turkey?

 Most recipes will tell you to baste your turkey every thirty minutes.
 But our rule of thumb is actually every forty minutes, and here’s why.
 You don’t want to open the oven too many times, or else the whole bird will take much long to cook, and that’s a huge inconvenience.